eytanseidman15/stripe/README.md

 In the terminal window running the webhook you will see a log of all the events created on the server side

 ## Learn More
-This application is build with a Next.js server, React frontend and Stripe API.
+This application is built with a Next.js server, React frontend and the Stripe API.
+It requires the Stripe CLI.
 To learn more about the technologies used to create this take a look at the following resouces:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [React JS](https://reactjs.org/tutorial/tutorial.html) - learn about ReactJS